Jon Gibson (Christian musician): Musical training and style

 Throughout his career, Gibson has straddled many musical styles (including reggae and jazz), limiting the promotion of his career.
-His freestyle vocal skills (such as scat singing) have been compared to singers like Ella Fitzgerald and Bobby McFerrin.
-His unique vocal tone has primarily been compared to Stevie Wonder, Michael Jackson and Donny Hathaway (as well as Bill Withers and Marvin Gaye).
+His vocal tone has primarily been compared to Stevie Wonder, Michael Jackson and Donny Hathaway.
 According to Chris Rizik of SoulTracks,<ref name="SoulTracks" Gibson was difficult to classify.
 "Gibson's a white guy who sounds like Stevie Wonder, a sweet balladeer who pioneered Christian rap, and a singer who reeks attitude in his mission of justice and ministry."

-Gibson employed an eclectic soul band called The Groove Masters.
+Gibson previously employed an eclectic soul band called The Groove Masters (currently The Jazz Mixers).
 In 2005, Prince hired Gibson's band for his Golden Globe Awards house party, collaborating with Justin Timberlake, Herbie Hancock, Maroon 5 and Matthew McConaughey.

 Personal life

-Gibson married Lisa Rea (an industry professional) in 1995, and had three children: Jonathon Thomas Gibson, James Robert Gibson and Jesse Earl Gibson.
+Gibson married Lisa Rea (an industry professional) in 1995, and had three sons.
 After his youngest son was born on Christmas day in 2004, Gibson became an ordained minister in 2005.

 Gibson was a frequent guest on Trinity Broadcasting Network, and helped launch their studio in Milan, Italy.
-Among other songs, he also sang a jazzy version of "Amazing Grace" with Carman, during a 2007 episode.
+Among other songs, he also sang a jazzy version of "Amazing Grace" (demonstrating his "vamping" scat skills) with Carman, during a 2007 episode.

 Gibson has led worship services nationally, and performed for multi-genre audiences and celebrities.
 He was also a worship pastor at a California church, and a former music director of CSN Radio (KAWZ).
-Between 2014–2019, Gibson was the program director and network manager of the Christian music radio stations for Effect Radio (in Twin Falls, Idaho).
+Between 2014 and 2019, Gibson was the program director and network manager of the Christian music radio stations for Effect Radio in Twin Falls, Idaho.

 Gibson currently resides in Las Vegas, Nevada.